Basic resources available at the library include:

 Meeting Rooms are available in the Gerard H. Van Hoof Civic Center, right across the hall from the library.
 Call or see a staff member to book a room.

 Notary services are available free of charge.
-Please call in advance to see if our Notary is available.
+Please call in advance to see if our notary is available.

 The library also offers a program of home delivery of library items to people who are homebound.
 A person may have a temporary or a permanent situation that requires delivery of library items directly to that person’s home.
 Contact us to obtain more information or to set up home delivery.
 We will try to match your reading, listening, and viewing needs to the scope of the library’s collection.
+Request items for delivery with this form or call the library.

 The library provides free public WiFi.
 Look for the network name “Library Guest” when inside the library.